cmmiller26/AppliedAI-Email-Demo/docs/CLASSIFICATION_SPEC.md

 ## Overview

-This document defines how emails are classified using Azure OpenAI Service with GPT models.
+This document defines how emails are classified using Azure AI Foundry with Azure OpenAI Service and GPT models.
 The system uses preset categories for the POC with an extensible design for future user-defined categories.

 ---